yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

 ### App and operator errors

-Point in time recovery allows recovery from the following scenarios by rolling the database back to a point in time before the error occurred.
+Point in time recovery allows recovery from the following scenarios by restoring the database to a point in time before the error occurred.
 The errors could be any of the following:

 * DDL errors: A table is dropped by mistake
 * DML errors: An erroneous UPDATE statement is run on the table

-In both cases, you roll the table back to a point in time before the error occurred.
+In both cases, you restore the table to a point in time before the error occurred.

 ### Disk or filesystem corruption